cosminseceleanu/tutorials/docs/github-actions-ci/index.md

 ## Introduction
 What is Continous integration?
 "Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day."
 [1]

 What is a CI pipeline?
-CI pipeline is a series of automated steps that will verify each new line of code pushed to repository to detect errors as soon as possible and to ensure that team/organizations code quality rules has been respected.
+CI pipeline is a series of automated steps that will verify each new line of code pushed to a repository to detect errors as soon as possible, and to ensure that team/organization code quality rules has been respected.

 During this tutorial I'll show you how to build a simple CI pipeline for a Java Spring Boot application using Github Actions.